gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Compile-avoidance for Java

-This version of Gradle introduces a new mechanism for up-to-date checking of Java compilation tasks, which is now sensitive to API changes only: if a dependent project changed in an ABI compatible way (only its private API has changed), then the task is going to be up-to-date.
+This version of Gradle introduces a new mechanism for up-to-date checking of Java compilation tasks, which is now sensitive to public API changes only: if a dependent project changed in an ABI-compatible way (only its private API has changed), then the task is going to be up-to-date.
 It means, for example, that if project `A` depends on project `B` and that a class in `B` is changed in an ABI-compatible way (typically, changing only the body of a method), then we won't recompile `A`.
 Even finer-grained compile-avoidance can be achieved by enabling incremental compilation, as explained below.